iamhiman/personal-webpage-v2/README.md

 Forked from https://github.com/iamhiman/personal-webpage-v2

-Project uses Next Js & TypeScript at core.
+Project uses Next Js & TypeScript at core. https://nextjs.org/docs

-https://nextjs.org/docs
+Done:

-TODO: build a ci/cd pipeline for the project
+build a ci/cd pipeline for the project (done with github actions)

 Make a dockerfile based on node 17.9.1(?)
 -or check how project builds with the last version see https://nextjs.org/docs/deployment#docker-image https://github.com/vercel/next.js/tree/canary/examples/with-docker